shilgam/tg-reposter/project_config.md

-# _project_config.md
+# project_config.md

 Last-Updated: 2025-06-22

 ## Project Goal

-Automate copying every message from a Telegram channel to channel so that the posts look freshly authored—no forwarding trace, no original-sender metadata.
+Automate copying every message from a Telegram channel to channel so that the posts look freshly authored—no forwarding trace, no original-sender metadata, and (optionally) deleting prior posts on demand.

 ## Tech Stack